 David completed undergraduate studies at McMaster University before receiving his law degree from Dalhousie in 1997.
-He has been with Burchells LLP and its predecessors ever since, and serves as one of the firm’s two managing partners.
+He has been with Burchells LLP and its predecessors ever since, and is a past managing partner.

 David practices almost entirely in civil litigation, focusing on complex commercial disputes, disability claims, media, commercial tenancies and estate litigation.